 Black women receive fewer engineering degrees than almost any other group, according to the American Society for Engineering Education.
 Fewer than 5% of engineers are women of color; more attention and support could help to increase diversity in engineering.
 Only 4 out of the 107 Historically Black Colleges and Universities (HBCUs) nationwide offers a Bachelor of Science (B.S.) in Bioengineering related fields.

 If the proportion of underrepresented students attaining PhDs in science were the same as those attaining bachelor’s degrees in the sciences, the number of Hispanic/Latino science doctorates would need to double, and the number of Black/African American science doctorates would need to triple.

-Women receive only 37% of doctoral degrees in Biomedical Engineering.
-(2016)
+African Americans received only 4.2% of doctoral degrees in Biomedical Engineering.
+(2018)

 Source: American Society for Engineering Education